cs-cspit/23CS-Sem4-CS210-110_112_122/README.md

 > Note: You will have to setup spotify and Google Projects and add your accounts for demo usage

 ### Set up MongoDB:
--Create a Database named 'Playlist_Conversion'
+- Create a Database named 'Playlist_Conversion'.
--Create a collection in that Databse named 'metadata'
+- Create a collection in that Databse named 'metadata'.

 ---